planttheidea/fast-copy/README.md

 - `WeakMap`
 - `WeakSet`

 Circular objects are supported out of the box.
-By default, a cache based on `WeakSet` is used, but if `WeakSet` is not available then a fallback is used.
-The benchmarks quoted below are based on use of `WeakSet`.
+By default, the cache used to track values already copied is a `WeakMap`, which can be replaced with any object satisfying the same `has` / `get` / `set` contract via [`createCache`](#createcache).
+The benchmarks quoted below are based on the default.

 ## Aspects of default copiers